Gol Gappay/ Pani Puri Recipe - Yummy Traditional

 place-all-puri-to-the-wet-cloth

-Slide the puri in the oil and rapidly put oil on the puri with the help of a spoon until puffed, Once they started floating in the oil slide the other puri and repeat the same last process_Keep flipping until they turn to brown
+Slide the puri in the oil and rapidly put oil on the puri with the help of a spoon until puffed, Once they started floating in the oil slide the other puri and repeat the same last process flipping until they turn brown.

 fry-the-puri